-Services that our plan pays for What you must pay E-visits We cover E-visits as a convenient way to receive online diagnosis and treatment for minor conditions at no charge.
-These services are available 24/7, without an appointment, through virtuwell at virtuwell.com and other UCare network care systems that offer E-visits.
-Please see Chapter 12 for a definition of E-visit. \$0 Family planning services The law lets you choose any provider whether a network provider or out-of network provider - for certain family planning services.
+Services that our plan pays for What you must pay Family planning services The law lets you choose any provider whether a network \$0 provider or out-of network provider - for certain family planning services.
 These are called open access services.
-This means any doctor, clinic, hospital, pharmacy or family planning office. \$0 We pay for the following services: family planning exam and medical treatment family planning lab and diagnostic tests family planning methods (IUC/IUD, implants, injections, birth control pills, patch, or ring) • family planning supplies with prescription (condom, sponge, foam, film, diaphragm, cap) counseling and diagnosis of infertility and related services counseling, testing and treatment for sexually transmitted infections (STIs) counseling and testing for HIV and AIDS, and other HIV-related conditions This benefit is continued on the next page
+This means any doctor, clinic, hospital, pharmacy or family planning office.
+We pay for the following services: family planning exam and medical treatment family planning lab and diagnostic tests family planning methods (IUC/IUD, implants, injections, birth control pills, patch, or ring) family planning supplies with prescription (condom, sponge, foam, film, diaphragm, cap) counseling and diagnosis of infertility and related services counseling, testing and treatment for sexually transmitted infections (STIs) counseling and testing for HIV and AIDS, and other HIV-related conditions • permanent contraception (You must be age 21 or over to choose this method of family planning.
+You must sign a federal sterilization consent form at least 30 days, but not more than 180 days before the date of surgery.) genetic counseling We also pay for some other family planning services.
+However, you must use a provider in our provider network for the following services: This benefit is continued on the next page